1913 European Bandy Championships: Overview

 The 1913 European Championship were supposedly played by national teams representing Austria, England, Belgium, Germany, Italy, Netherlands, France, and Switzerland.
 It is usually claimed to have been arranged by the International Ice Hockey Federation established in 1908 and that the teams were 7-men-teams.

 Since Sweden and Russia followed the rules of 11-men teams, they are supposed to have rejected the invitation and competed in the 1913 Nordic Games in Stockholm, where a bandy competition actually took place.
 The 1913 Nordic Games were arranged at the same time as the European Championship competition should have taken place.
 The German team consisted mostly of the members of Leipziger SC, which was supposed to play in Stockholm as well, but because many of its players were selected for the German national team, they decided to travel to Switzerland.

 Revivals

 On 6 January 2014, the Federation of International Bandy arranged a four nation tournament in Davos to celebrate the anniversary of the alleged 1913 European Championship.
 Czech Republic, Germany, Hungary and Netherlands played at the same venue as was thought to have been used for the competition 101 years ago.
 The Dutch won this unofficial European Championship.

-In 2016, a somewhat smaller tournament dubbed the Davos Cup was held with national teams from three European countries.
-This was won by Estonia.
+In 2016, a somewhat smaller tournament dubbed the Davos Cup was held with national teams from three European countries and was won by Estonia.